netbox-community/netbox-operator/README.md

     export NETBOX_RESTORATION_HASH_FIELD_NAME="netboxOperatorRestorationHash"
     ```

-- Run the NetBox Operator locally (in a new terminal window) `make install && make run`
+- Run the NetBox Operator locally `make install && make run`

 ### Running the NetBox Operator on your machine using an existing NetBox and Kubernetes cluster